baumsicht/crown_visualizer/README.md

 The plugin creates a new temporary layer called "Crown" with the resulting crown polygons.

-Each crown polygon is smoothed using cosine interpolation between the four directional diameters.
+Each crown polygon is smoothed using cosine interpolation between the four directional radiuses.

 Output: